johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/Microsoft365CopilotChatIconEnabled.md

 If the policy is enabled: Copilot will appear in the toolbar.

-If the policy is disabled: Copilot won't appear in the toolbar.
+If the policy is disabled: Copilot will not appear in the toolbar.

-If the policy isn't configured: Otherwise, Copilot shows in the toolbar and users may enable or disable Copilot from showing by using the Show Copilot toggle in settings.
+If the policy is not configured: Otherwise, Copilot will show in the toolbar and users may enable or disable Copilot from showing by using the Show Copilot toggle in settings.

 When both this policy and [HubsSidebarEnabled](HubsSidebarEnabled.md) are configured, this policy takes precedence in determining whether Copilot appears in the toolbar.
-If this policy isn't configured and [HubsSidebarEnabled](HubsSidebarEnabled.md) is disabled, Copilot will remain hidden.
-In a future release, this policy is the sole control for managing Copilot's visibility in the toolbar.
+If this policy is not configured and [HubsSidebarEnabled](HubsSidebarEnabled.md) is disabled, Copilot will remain hidden.
+In a future release, this policy will be the sole control for managing Copilot's visibility in the toolbar.

 ## Supported features